rossrobino/drab/.changeset/beige-comics-drive.md

 "drab": major
 ---

-Private members
+Private/removed properties

-The following elements have members that are now private (can't be accessed via JS).
+The following elements have properties that are now private (can't be accessed via JS) or removed.
 This allows the library to minify smaller and have less breaking changes in the future.

 - Dialog
   - `dialog`